 While the cost depends on the size and location of the chimney, most small and medium-sized projects can be completed in one day, you will be looking at between £400 – £600 in labour plus the cost of the scaffold, new chimney cowls may be needed (Colt Tops are £50 each) and repointing the brickwork as required will cost extra (see chimney repointing costs here as an example).

 To lower a small chimney, you’re looking at around £1000 but the price can go much higher if the chimney is large or difficult to access.

 Do You Need to Get Planning Permission To Remove a Chimney?

 For the vast majority of chimney removal and alteration projects, you won’t need to apply for planning permission as this type of work falls under “Permitted Development” rules.

 There are some exclusions to Permitted Developments, they only apply to houses, not flats or maisonettes.
-Local councils can also suspend them for specific areas such as a Conservation Areas or World Heritage Sites.
+Local councils can also suspend them for specific areas such as a Conservation Area or World Heritage Site.
 Those living in a Listed Building may need to get permission before removing or altering a chimney.

 If you’re not sure if you can do this type of work, we suggest you first visit the Planning Portal and also get in touch with your local council.